yerzhankaratay/AWT/exampleSite/content/blog/brazilian ecommerce cohort analysis.md

 ![Total Payments by Cohort](../../images/post/202103-cohort-analysis-brazilian-ecommerce/total-payments-by-cohort.png#center)

-It's clear that there has been a growth with a peak in a cohort of November 2017, however it's worth a remark that data are missing for the following months 2016-9, 2016-12, and 2018-9.
+Clearly, there has been a growth with a peak in a cohort of November 2017, however it's worth a remark that data are missing for the following months 2016-9, 2016-12, and 2018-9.

 ```
 plt.figure(figsize=(12,7))